Is Planned Parenthood Mistreating Its Pregnant Employees?

 Seek Legal Assistance Today

 The Pregnancy Discrimination Act of 1978 prohibits sex discrimination on the basis of pregnancy.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you if you are struggling with pregnancy discrimination in the workplace.
+The Working Solutions Law Firm, located in New York City, can assist you if you are struggling with pregnancy discrimination in the workplace.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.